-Be it a gearless scooter or a motorbike, there is strong reasoning behind the purchase of both types.
+Be it a gearless scooter or a motorbike, there is strong reasoning involved while purchasing both types.

-The two-wheeler aficionados differ mainly on their preference-whether they prefer a gearless scooter or a geared motorbike.
+Two-wheeler aficionados differ mainly on their preference - whether they prefer a gearless scooter or geared motorbike.
 However, that is not all.
 Usually, people are inclined to believe that the most telling difference between a bike and a scooter is the presence of gears in a bike; however, there are several other distinguishing factors to consider.

 For most, this is decidedly the most distinguishing factor for making a choice.
 Scooters typically give a better average than bikes simply because of smaller engine size and lighter body weight.
-Scooters could give you anywhere between 40 and 80kmpl, while motorcycles range from 5 kmpl to 40 kmpl, depending on the engine cc.
+Scooters can give you anywhere between 40 - 80 kmpl, while motorcycles range from 5 - 40 kmpl, depending on the engine cc.

 Safety is a point that can be argued upon by both sides.
-The scooter lovers would argue that a low-powered scooter is safer, as it does not afford the rider too much leeway with power and acceleration; thus, there is lesser scope for driving rash.
+Scooter lovers would argue that a low-powered scooter is safer, as it does not allow much leeway with power and acceleration; thus, there is lower scope for driving rash.
 On the other hand, bikes offer crucial safety features, such as disk brakes and ABS (Anti-lock Braking System), which come handy in situations such as panic-breaking at higher speeds.